neilsimon/nd009t-capstone/doc/Report.md

 Figures 4 through 11 show that we are dealing with relatively suitable data for analysis as it is close to normally distributed.

 Additionally, this data was split into two sets of data for training and testing.
 The training set chosen was the first 3000 days of trading and the testing set was the last 992 days.
-The reason for not randomising this data before splitting into training and testing sets is that in doing so we could potentially introduce information about the future in the training data relative to the testing data, giving it a degree of knowledege of what trading patterns would be like in future relative to the data on which it was testing.
+The reason for not randomising this data before splitting into training and testing sets is that in doing so we could potentially introduce information about the future in the training data relative to the testing data, giving it a degree of knowledge of what trading patterns would be like in future relative to the data on which it was testing.
 Such would entirely defeat the purpose of this system as we do not and cannot train on data set in the future.

 ### Implementation